Seed Grants

 4. Two year awards will be allocated unless the budget stipulates a one-year plan; a one year no-cost extension will be available; you must provide a detailed budget for each year of support.

-8. Funds cannot be used to support investigator/graduate student salaries/stipends or summer salaries.
+6. For the faculty award, up to $10K can be used to support faculty/researcher salary.
+For the trainee awards, funds cannot be used to support trainee or mentor salaries.
 Funds may be used to support laboratory personnel.
-Faculty must include a list of non-sponsored funds available for their use and whether these funds will be used to support the proposed work.
-Cost-sharing is encouraged.
+Faculty must include a list of nonsponsored funds available for their use and whether these funds will be used to support the proposed work.
+Cost-sharing is encouraged, but researchers with substantial nonsponsored funds should carefully consider whether this is the right time to apply for this mechanism.

-10. Applicants must be active members of the MiDB.
-Information about MIDB membership can be found on the MIDB website (under the “About”) tab.
+8. Applicants must be active members of the MIDB.
+Information about MIDB membership can be found on the MIDB website.